bryanwills/simba-ai/simba_sdk/README.md

-# Simba Client
+# Simba Client (formerly simba_sdk)

-Python client for interacting with the Simba document processing API.
+A Python client for interacting with the Simba document processing API.

 ## Installation